-Effective January 1, 2025, the Joint Budget Committee (JBC) approved a $17.00 per hour Base Wage requirement for all direct care workers in Colorado’s HCBS settings.
+Effective January 1, 2025, the Base Wage requirement remains at $17.00 per hour for all direct care workers in Colorado’s Home and Community Based Services (HCBS) settings.
 In addition, the base wage requirement was increased to $18.81 per hour in Denver.

 Learn more about the rights and responsibilities in the direct care industry